Guillem96/argon-nx/README.md

 This payload will chainload any CFW or payload.

-Some users reported issuses using SX OS. <small>But with Atmosphere out there... who wants SXOS?</small>
+Some users reported issuses when chainloading SX OS. <small>But with Atmosphere out there... who wants SXOS?</small> 🙄

 ## Roadmap